Beelzebot777/Pelusa-Docs-Public/50.00.Desarrollo/Frontend/Templates/issues/template_3-Data Design.md

----
-name: Data Design
-about: Define how the component interacts with data sources (APIs, DB).
-title: "Data Design for [Component Name]"
-labels: data-design
-assignees: Gaby
----

 ## **Input Data**
 - What data does the component receive?
 Include types and formats.
   - Example: `{ alarms: Array<Alarm>, filters: Array<string> }`